 Common Signs of a Bad Credit Loan Scam

-To avoid falling victim to a bad credit loan scam, always be on the lookout for these common signs:
+To avoid falling victim, always be on the lookout for these common signs of bad credit loan scam:

 This is also disguised into other names, like “loan origination fee”, “loan application fee”, “document fee” or “loan insurance fee”.
 However, they all mean the same: Your loan application won’t get processed unless you send some money.
 This dishonest scheme puts you in an inconsistent position of providing money in order to borrow money.